valeiras/DrumRobot/README.md

 * BITS_FOR_POS: number of bits dedicated in each byte to store the position

 ### MusicianRobot
 Base template class for managing the different robots.
+The template takes two parameters, defining the geometry of the robot:
+* NB_HIT_JOINTS
+* NB_POS_JOINTS

 ## Drums:
 ### DrumSong